-&lt;sup>2 RELA Exit Level indicates that the learner has completed all or most of the course of study indicated and is performing consistently and competently at that level, as demonstrated in on-going assessment of skills and task performance, 6-weekly formative testing of skills and language usage, and an exit test.
+RELA EXIL Evel indicates that the learner has completed all or most of the course of study indicated and is performing consistently and competently at that level, as demonstrated in on-going assessment of skills and task performance. also influences RELA's placement of learners.
+There is also consultation between teachers, DOS and learner (1st week interview) in first week of study.
+Re: current students; demonstrated performance at the level indicated (via ongoing REL or on the leamer's first day.
+The CEFR aligned Oxford Placement Test.
+Testing may be administered online before the learner's arrival at RELA or on the leamer's first day.
+The first day or al interview and CEFR learner self-assessment 6-weekly formative testing of skills and language usage, and an exit test.
 Exit tests/levels apply only to learners enrolled for 6 weeks or more.
-Entry Level to Further NZ Study is the minimum level of English RELA recommends learners achieve before applying for the relevant course of study.
+Entry Level to Further NZ Study is the minimum level of English RELA recommends learners assessment, coursework/teacher consultation and 6 weekly progress testing) will qualify the learner for entry to the relevant RELA exam course.
+RELA may also choose to administer the CEFR aligned Oxford Placement Test.

+achieve before applying for the relevant course of study.
 Completion of a RELA course does NOT guarantee entry to any course at any other institution in NZ or elsewhere.

-&lt;sup>3 The comparison of levels with various ESOL exam performance indicators is approximate only.
-RELA does NOT claim that a learner operating at any specified RELA level will achieve the exam score indicated; only that with sufficient training for that exam, the score indicated is attainable.
-Re: ETS TOEFL and TOEIC exams; CEFR mapping is less reliable than it is with the CEFR aligned Cambridge exams.
+The comparison of levels with various ESOL exam performance indicated; only that with sufficient training for that exam, the score indicated is attainable.
+Re: ETS TOEFL and TOEIC exams, CEFR mapping is less reliable than it is with the CEFR aligned Cambridge exams.